email2ify/drf-frieds/README.md

 **Posts**

-This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of user posts.
+* This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of user posts.

 **Comments**

 This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of user comments in relation to posts.
+* The Comment model contains the following fields: owner, task, created_on, updated_on and comment_body
+* ForeignKey relation between the ownner and User id field
+* ForeignKey relation between the task and Task id field

 **Profiles**

-This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of user created profiles.
+* This aspect covers all API endpoint creation and database connections relating to all profile posts.

 **User**

-This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of users who register.
+* This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of users who register.
+* ForeignKey relation with the Comment model owner
+* The User model contains information about the user.
+It is part of the Django allauth library.
+* One-to-one relation with the Profile model owner field

 **Contact**

-This aspect covers all API endpoint creation and database connections relating to inquiries recieved by users.
+* This aspect covers all API endpoint creation and database connections relating to inquiries recieved by users.
+*The Contact model contains the following fields: reason, name, email, message and message date

 **Animals**